SystemsApproach/sdn/uses.rst

 The idea is illustrated in :numref:`Figure %s <fig-int>`, which shows an example packet traversing a path from source switch *S1* to sink switch *S5* via transit switch *S2*.
-The INT metadata added by each switch along the path both indicates what data is to be collect for the packet, and records the corresponding data for each switch.
+The INT metadata added by each switch along the path both indicates what data is to be collected for the packet, and records the corresponding data for each switch.

 .. _fig-int: